DiamondLightSource/discorpy/docs/source/tutorials/methods.rst

 For correcting radial and/or perspective distortion, one needs to know a model to map between the distorted space/plane and the undistorted space/plane.
-Mapping from the undistorted space to the distorted space is the forward mapping (Fig. 1).
+Mapping from the undistorted space to the distorted space is the forward mapping (:numref:`fig_5`).
-The reverse process is the backward mapping or inverse mapping (Fig. 2).
+The reverse process is the backward mapping or inverse mapping (:numref:`fig_6`).

 .. figure:: figs/methods/fig1.jpg
+    :name: fig_5
     :figwidth: 90 %
     :align: center
     :figclass: align-center

-  Figure 1.
     Forward mapping.

 .. figure:: figs/methods/fig2.jpg
+    :name: fig_6
     :figwidth: 90 %
     :align: center
     :figclass: align-center

-  Figure 2.
     Backward mapping.

 There are many models which can be chosen from literature :cite:`Clarke_and_Fryer:1998, Ricolfe-Viala:2010, Criminisi:1999` such as polynomial, logarithmic, field-of-view,